AnthonyLucas412/EasyShop/README.md

 # EasyShop

-## Description of the Project
+## Fix Bugs in the easyshop Program to make sure its running efficiently for version 2.

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.
+Aim to solve the bugs in the program for a better user experience .

 ![Class Diagram](path/to/your/class_diagram.png)